B.S. in Geological Engineering

 - How can we beneficially control or modify the response of these materials?

 The program educational objectives of the Geological Engineering program are the following:

 1) Graduates will utilize their backgrounds in engineering and earth science to provide solutions to engineering problems within the context of the natural world.
 Areas of geological engineering practice include fluid flow and contaminant transport in the subsurface; geo-mechanics (i.e., the behavior of earth materials), geo-engineering (i.e., design with earth materials); and discovery, development, and utilization of energy resources.

 2) As an engineer, the graduate will obtain professional engineer licensure and participate in professional societies and continuing education activities to improve their professional stature.

 3) As an academic researcher and teacher, the graduate will expand the knowledge and application of applied earth science and engineering to the betterment of society and will convey this knowledge to his or her students at all levels of their study.

 4) Graduates will maintain a professional environment that fosters honesty, integrity, and a strong engineering and work ethic.

-The program outcomes that were established based on the program educational objectives, and utilized for assessment since the 2009 academic year, are the following:
+The geological engineering program outcomes that were established based on the program educational objectives, and utilized for assessment since the 2019 academic year, are the following: